Vrishni heroes: Early coinage (3rd-2nd century BCE)

-The Vrishni heroes appear on the coinage of Agathocles of Bactria, circa 190-180 BCE: Samkarshana, with Gada mace and plow, and Vāsudeva, with Shankha (a pear-shaped case or conch) and Chakra wheel.
+The Vrishni heroes appear on the coinage of Agathocles of Bactria, circa 190-180 BCE: Samkarshana, with Gada mace and plow, and Vāsudeva, with Panchajanya (a pear-shaped case or conch) and Sudarshana Chakra wheel.
 This is "the earliest unambiguous image" of the two deities.

 On some of the Indian punch-marked coins, three individuals appear without attributes, possibly deities Saṃkarṣaṇa, Vāsudeva and Ekanamsha in the late 4th-2nd century BCE.
 The same type of coins was excavated in Besnagar.

 On some post-Mauryan punch-marked coins, possible depictions of Saṃkarṣaṇa-Balarama appear.
 He is shown wielding a mace and a plough.
 These punch-marked coins are dated to the 2nd century BCE, and may be associated with Mathura.